 Explanation:

-C. Increase: Incorrect, as the magnitude decreases.
+C. Increase: Incorrect — the magnitude decreases.

 15. A heated gas expands raising a piston.
 Which of the following statements describes the energy transformation?
 Energy is transferred